-Myers-Briggs personality typing has a bad reputation with some people.
+Personality typing has a bad reputation with some people.
 I didn't trust it at first either.
 Here's the issue:

-Building on those two attributes, I can help you learn how to make better decisions, how you can best use your innate superpowers, what you need when you feel stressed, and more.
+Building on those attributes, I can help you learn how to make better decisions, how you can best use your innate superpowers, what you need when you feel stressed, and more.